superg3m/SFE_V2/README.md

 	- [] constructive solid geometry(?)

 	- [] I can probably get away with allowing entitys to have a pointer to their parent because passing around the manager for that is really annoying just to get world space
-	- [] Profile and code instrumentation in imgui
-	- [] Job system (Load assets on another thread return a MeshHandle and then switch out the underlying slot)
-	- [] In theory the Handles can actually hold the commonalities?
-Then the mesh slot can hold the api specific stuff
 	- [] Scene system with nice lighting abilities (spotlight, sunlight, pointlights)
 		- [] directional light
 		- [] spotlight